edis-shabani/equipment_donor_info/README.md

 ### 7. Add the appropriate icon in the `static/description` directory

 ### 8. Install the Module
+- Restart your Odoo server to recognize the new module.
-- Update the app list in Odoo.
+- Update the app list in Odoo by navigating to the Apps menu and clicking on “Update Apps List”.
-- Install your custom module from the Apps menu.
+- Install the **Equipment Donor Info** module from the Apps menu.